Behaviour & Emotions

 1. If your child gets to manipulate you or has everyone adjusting to their way – then that behaviour is taken into their friendships

-It is kinder to your child to be firm at home and have reasonable expectations for their behaviour.
+Try some KFC!
+We are kinder to our kids when we are firm at home and have reasonable expectations for their behaviour.
 If you want your child to be respectful in how they talk to their friends, then it needs to start at home first.
 If your child can upturn the board game when they are not winning, and you let that happen regularly, then they are not going to do so well at losing with their friends either.

 2. Your child could be unaware of how their behaviour is being interpreted

-Let them know that their friends may not like it when they get too close when talking, or how ignored they feel when they always make up the rules.
+Let your child know know that their friends may not like it when they get too close when talking, or how ignored their mates feel when they always make up the rules.
 Give them some guidance and understanding of what others like in a friendship.
-(Use the list included to help your child see what they are doing well and what could be a focus area).
+(Use the list below to help your child see what they are doing well and what could be a focus area).

 3. Your constant anxiety can set up a child to feel anxious too